-We all know that the world petroleum reserve will eventually run out one day.
+We all know that the world's petroleum reserves will eventually run out one day.
 Petroleum-based plastics are derived from petroleum and will become more difficult to source and manufacture over time.
 Since PLA is derived from natural resources, it can be continuously generated.
-Compared with petroleum by-products, PLA plastics have some important eco-efficiency, for example, PLA will naturally decompose in a controlled environment and return to earth, therefore it can be classified as biodegradable and compostable material.
+Compared with petroleum by-products, PLA plastics have some important eco-efficiency, for example, PLA will naturally decompose in a controlled environment and return to earth, therefore it can be classified as a biodegradable and compostable material.

 4Will PLA produce toxic gases when incinerated?

-5Is it safe to use PLA products in microwave oven?
+5Is it safe to use PLA products in a microwave oven?

-PLA transparent products have a heat resistance of about 50 ° C. Therefore, PLA products are more suitable for cold drinks, PLA is not suitable for use in microwave oven.
+PLA transparent products have a heat resistance of about 50 °C. Therefore, PLA products are more suitable for cold drinks, but PLA is not suitable for use in microwave ovens.

 6How will the PLA be decomposed?